ritesh55555/Modifier/README.md

  ### To do
  1. user interface is quite dull
  2. back in every page doesn't work properly .
-Once you click next button , you will be unable to go to back and change options
+Once you click next button , you will be able to go back but can't change options